senechaux/check-media-library-names-and-dates/README.md

 *** pending to create a script to do this step
 3. Review manually, remove useless images
 4. Run check-filenames.py and rename if needed in a second running using the argument --do_rename.
+5. ******** TO DO ******** It should check if a video is not mp4
-5. Run check-exif-datetime.py and review logs.
+6. Run check-exif-datetime.py and review logs in './src/logs'.
+   To fix these articles, run again the script with the parametet '--do_rename', it will add the preffix 'diff_datetime' to all these files making easy to locate them in Finder.
    Use 'A Better Finder Attributes' to fix metadata datetimes or 'A Bettet Finder Rename' to rename files.
+7. Run biggest-videos.py and review logs in './src/logs'.
+Use Handbrake to compress videos.
-6. Create script to compress biggest videos and move them to a different folder, and then move the compressed ones to the same folder the biggest one was. ************
+8. ******** TO DO ******** Create script to compress biggest videos and move them to a different folder, and then move the compressed ones to the same folder the biggest one was.
+Or at least a script to execute the commands to copy and/or move the biggest videos and the compressed one.
-7. Copy photos and videos to gphotos folder
-8. Run gphotos uploader: time python3 ~/workspace/check-media-library-names-and-dates/src/copy-files-to-upload-to-gphotos.py --source ~/Insync/ladirecciondeangel@gmail.com/Google\ Drive/Fotitos/2023/ --destiny ~/Fotitos_compressed_to_upload_to_gphotos/2023/ --copy_images --copy_videos --video_preset veryfast480p
+9. Copy photos and videos to gphotos folder: `time python3 ~/workspace/check-media-library-names-and-dates/src/copy-files-to-upload-to-gphotos.py --source ~/Insync/ladirecciondeangel@gmail.com/Google\ Drive/Fotitos/_YEAR_/ --destiny ~/Fotitos_compressed_to_upload_to_gphotos/_YEAR_/ --copy_images --copy_videos --video_preset veryfast480p`
-9. Run check-exif-datetime.py on "~/Fotitos_compressed_to_upload_to_gphotos/2023/" and review logs.
+10. Run check-exif-datetime.py on "~/Fotitos_compressed_to_upload_to_gphotos/_YEAR_/" and review logs in './src/logs'.
+   To fix these articles, run again the script with the parametet '--do_rename', it will add the preffix 'diff_datetime' to all these files making easy to locate them in Finder.
    Use 'A Better Finder Attributes' to fix metadata datetimes or 'A Bettet Finder Rename' to rename files.
+11. Run gphotos uploader

+# TIPS
+- How to look for several file names: `find ~/Insync/ladirecciondeangel@gmail.com/Google\ Drive/Fotitos/2023/ -type f \( -name "2023-12-07 12.02.23.mp4" -o -name \)`.
+If you want to add them to A Better Finder Attributes just change the default application to open MP4 files and click in the filenames in Terminal.

 # TODO
-estimate date for "Fotos antiguas" and "Yo de peque"
+- Estimate date for "Fotos antiguas" and "Yo de peque"
+- Change check-filenames.py to check if a video is not mp4
+- Create script to compress biggest videos and move them to a different folder, and then move the compressed ones to the same folder the biggest one was.
+Or at least a script to execute the commands to copy and/or move the biggest videos and the compressed one.

 # DONE
 rename ny by ñ